hackerb9/Tandy-Terminfo/README.md

   hand, if vt52 works (does not show escape sequences), please file a bug with this project.
 (Bug reports are always appreciated.)

-## Notes on using the TELCOM program

-* For a standard serial port @9600 baud, type this command in TELCOM:

-    stat 88n1enn

-* 19200 bps works fine if your UNIX getty is configured to talk that speed:

-    stat 98n1enn

-* Software flow control (XON/XOFF) is absolutely necessary as the 8250 UART has a one byte buffer.

-* Hardware flow control (RTS/CTS) is not available.
+### Ssh disables flow control

-* Because `ssh` disables flow control, it will often have garbage shown on the screen.
+Because `ssh` disables flow control, it will often have garbage shown on the screen.
 A workaround is to login from another terminal on the local host after ssh has started and run:

-      stty -F /dev/ttyS0 ixoff
+    stty -F /dev/ttyS0 ixon ixoff

-  (Where `ttyS0` is the name of the serial port you are logging in from.)
+(Where `ttyS0` is the name of the serial port your Tandy is on.)

-* To connect to a PC running UNIX, you'll need a null modem cable.

-* The Tandy Model 200 has a *FEMALE* 25 pin RS-232c port.

-### Special keys:

-    \    GRPH -          Backslash
-    |    GRPH SHIFT _    Pipe
-    `    GRPH [          Backtick
-    ~    GRPH SHIFT ]    Tilde
-    {    GRPH 9          Open curly brace
-    }    GRPH 0          Close curly brace
-    ^@   GRPH P          Sends 0x80, useful in Emacs to set the mark

-Note that Tandy docs say CTRL-@ is supposed to work, but it does not.

-## Enabling a serial login on Unix systems with systemd and agetty

-If you have a UNIX box running `systemd`, such as Debian GNU/Linux, you can enable a serial port login like so:

-    systemctl enable serial-getty@ttyS0
-    systemctl start serial-getty@ttyS0

-Presuming you have a serial port on `ttyS0`, of course.
-If you have a USB to serial converter, try `ttyACM0`.

-### Optional: allow different baud rates

-The default baud rates should work with the Tandy portables as 9600 is one of the standard ones.
-However, I wanted to allow both higher and lower speeds as I use different terminals.

-There may be a way to change the baud rates accepted using systemd, but I don't know it.
-What I did is copy over the symlink that `enable` created, made a symlink to it because systemd is persnickety, and then edited the file by hand.

-    cd /etc/systemd/system/getty.target.wants/
-    rm serial-getty@ttyS0.service
-    cp /lib/systemd/system/serial-getty@.service serial-getty@ttyS0.service.real
-    ln -s serial-getty@ttyS0.service.real serial-getty@ttyS0.service
-    emacs serial-getty@ttyS0.service

-If you set the baud rate to multiple values, the agetty program will switch to the next one, if it's at the wrong speed, whenever you hit the ENTER key.
-For example, you could use the following:

-    ExecStart=-/sbin/agetty 115200,19200,9600,300 %I $TERM

-When you connect with your Tandy portable, you'll see some garbage characters instead of a Login prompt because it is talking at 115,200 bps.
-When you hit Enter, it'll try again at 19200.
-If you still get line noise, hit Enter once more for 9600.
-(There is no harm in hitting Enter too many times as it won't change baud rate when it is correctly detected.)

 ## Further Reading